Game Manual & Wiki

 All planetary defenses fire first, before any ships exchange fire.
 A well-defended planet can eliminate part of the incoming fleet before the main battle begins.

 Remaining ships and defenses fire in Shooting Order (lower number = fires first).
 Within each tier, shots interleave: one attacker fires, then one defender, alternating until all ships in that tier have fired.
-Combat runs for up to half the combined ship count rounds (minimum 10), or until one side is eliminated or has all its ships disabled.
+Combat runs for up to two-thirds of the combined ship count rounds (minimum 10), or until one side is eliminated or has all its ships disabled.

 Each weapon has preferred target sizes (Small, Medium or Large).
 If any targets of the preferred size are alive, the weapon fires exclusively at those; only when none remain does it fire on other sizes.
 Within that size pool, armed ships are targeted before unarmed ones — so a Laser will shoot down an Interceptor before a Tether Ship, even though both are Small.
 Only if no armed targets remain in the pool will unarmed ships be hit.
 Check the Weapons table for each weapon's preferred targets.